swells/js-client-library/README.md

 ```

 - Open your browser to _http://localhost:8080_ and select an example
 `.html` file to run.
-All examples simply print to the stdout.
+All examples simply print to stdout.

 Alternatively, you can run the examples as is without moving them via the
-embedded web server if you have Node.js installed:
+embedded web server if you have [Node.js](http://nodejs.org/download/) installed:

-`$ npm install --global gulp`

 `$ npm install deployr`